oladimeji-ooluwafunke-analytics/Apple-AAPL-Stock-Performace-Volatility-Analysis-Dashboard/README.md

 * Explore the relationship between product revenue and stock market behavior
 * Present insights through an interactive Power BI dashboard

-The dashboard enables analysts, investors, and decision-makers to **monitor stock performance, assess market risk, and explore financial trends in a clear and structured manner.**
+The dashboard enables analysts, investors, and decision-makers to **monitor stock performance, assess market risk, and explore financial trends in a clear and structured manner.

-## 🛠 Tools Use
+## Tools Use

 The following tools and technologies were used to build this project: